 Mental health, psychosocial support youth summit set for October 11-12

-UNICEF Jamaica and Jamaica Youth Advocacy Network will host a two-day summit from October 11 to October 12 to engage adolescents and youth and get their perspectives and recommendations for mental health and psychosocial support in Jamaica.
+UNICEF Jamaica and Jamaica Youth Advocacy Network are set to host a two-day summit from October 11 to October 12 in Kingston at a venue to be decided, engaging adolescents and youths on their perspectives and recommendations on mental health and psychosocial support in Jamaica.

-The summit, which is timed to coincide with World Mental Health Day on October 10 under the theme ‘Mental health is a universal human right’, is about raising awareness of mental health and driving positive change.
+The summit which is timed to coincide with World Mental Health Day On October 10 under the theme ‘Mental health is a universal human right’ is about raising awareness of mental health and driving positive change for everyone’s mental health.

-The summit will provide evidence-based perspectives on the mental health issues faced by children and adolescents, particularly their inability to access mental health services and psychosocial support and the impact thereof, as well as generate discussions about potential solutions, resources required, and the way forward.
+It will provide evidence-based perspectives on the mental health issues of children and adolescents, particularly their inability to access mental health services and psychosocial support and the impact thereof, as well as generate discussions about potential solutions, resources required, and the way forward.

 The main objectives of the event will be to:

-According to UNICEF Jamaica, the stress and anxiety caused by the impact of COVID-19 has affected the mental health of adolescents and young people, making an ‘outbreak’ of mental health problems a potential threat.
-It references a study on the Socio-economic Impact of COVID-19 conducted by UNICEF and the Caribbean Policy Research Institute (CAPRI) in 2020, which showed that most households reported increases in children’s level of boredom (63 per cent), overeating (57 per cent), frustration (42 per cent), clinginess (49 per cent), anxiety (23 per cent) and fear (21 per cent).
+According to UNICEF Jamaica, the stress and anxiety caused by the impact of COVID-19 has affected the mental health of adolescents and young people, making an ‘outbreak’ of mental-health problems a potential threat.
+It references a study on the socioeconomic impact of COVID-19, conducted by UNICEF and the Caribbean Policy Research Institute in 2020 which showed that most households reported increases in children’s level of boredom (63 per cent), overeating (57 per cent), frustration (42 per cent), clinginess (49 per cent), anxiety (23 per cent) and fear (21 per cent).

 The impact of school closures, separation from social groups and social distancing has had a tremendous effect on children and youth mental health and their ability to access peer support or necessary school-based/school-related services.
-The return to school has been marked by reported increases in behavioural problems among students, as reported by teachers and school administrators, according to UNICEF.
-It notes that children, particularly vulnerable children, are at particular risk of failing to access relevant mental health and psychosocial support services.
+The return to school has been marked by reported increases in behavioural problems among students, from teachers and school administrators, according to UNICEF.
+It notes that vulnerable children and youth and children are at particular risk of failing to access relevant mental health and psychosocial support services.

 One of the aims of UNICEF Jamaica’s new Country Programme 2022-2026 is to help ensure that adolescents have improved access to gender-responsive health services and to promote the reduction of stigma around mental health and risk-taking behaviours among adolescent boys and girls, by addressing harmful social norms, improving access to and quality of services and facilitating a demand for services by adolescents.